 If you can't be around regularly to ensure your plants are kept suitably hydrated – perhaps because you work away from home part of the week – consider opting for plants that could handle a drip feed with water and other nutrients, rather than H2O-intensive options.

-If you're considering putting containers on top of fences, think again.
+If you're considering putting containers on top of fences, ask yourself how easy it will be to water them.
 They might look great from that height but do you have the ability to lift a watering can or jug?
 If not, place your containers within easy reach as water-filled containers can be pretty heavy.

 Buy, Buy, Buy!